 Spicy, saucy, fragrant Cuban-style deviled shrimp (or shrimp creole, or camarones enchilados).
 Perfect for special occasions or weeknight meals!

-- 2 pounds shrimp , peeled and deveined
+- 2 pounds large shrimp , tails off, peeled and deveined

 - 1 small onion , chopped